mohammed-anas/FlightDataAnalysis/README.md

 ## Overview

-The **FlightDataAnalysis** project analyzes flight data to identify and count passenger pairings based on their travel frequency.
-Leveraging Apache Spark and Scala, this project processes large datasets to provide insights into passenger travel patterns.
+The **FlightDataAnalysis** project analyzes flight data to identify and solve various use cases.
 ## Version Information

 - **Java**: 1.8